One Year MA in Acting

 21+ at the start of the course

-One Year Course
+One Year MA in Acting

 This dynamic and intensive course takes place across four terms in a full calendar year.
 It is designed for those aged 21 and over who can discover and realise their potential as a creative artist over a year of training.